STUDY JAPANESE AT ULETHBRIDGE

 - Nikkei Cultural Society of Lethbridge and Area Japanese Minor Scholarship: Every other year, when JPNS 3001 is offered, one $500 scholarship is given to a student at the 3001 level who has declared a Japanese minor AND who will have completed the Japanese minor at the end of the 3001 class.

-- Nikkei Cultural Society of Lethbridge and Area Book Prize for Excellence in Writing: Every year, Japanese books are given to a student in the JPNS 2000 or JPNS 3001 class who excels in Japanese writing.
+- Nikkei Cultural Society of Lethbridge and Area Outstanding Student Award: Every year two awards are given to students in the JPNS 2000 and/or JPNS 3001 classes who excel in Japanese writing and oral communication.

 To learn more about these awards, please contact Dr. Abigail McMeekin.